Photo by Aneta Pawlik on Unsplash

-OBVIOUSHLY, this is not an advanced SEO path – it’s five steps for complete beginners that want to get the basics fast.
-It’s also the very route I recommend to my clients and friends and have seen superb progress reports from those, who had followed it step by step.
+OBVIOUSHLEEE, this is not an advanced SEO path – it’s five steps for complete beginners that want to get the basics fast.
+It’s also the very same learning route I recommend to my friends and have seen superb progress reports from those, who had followed it step by step.

-Go ahead and jump right it to learn the basics of search engine optimisation!
+Go ahead and jump right in to learn the basics of search engine optimisation!

 Step 1 – Understand the basics of SEO